A calcium deficiency can affect us in so many ways from cancer to osteoporosis, to high blood pressure, to epilepsy.

 This has always been a target for great amusement especially amongst husbands and partners, who do not understand that women can suffer really badly with symptoms which include anxiety, breast swelling, depression, insomnia, water retention and drastic mood swings.

-It is possible that there is more than one cause for PMS but studies have shown that both calcium and magnesium supplements are effective for managing symptoms of PMS, precisely how calcium fits into the complex puzzle of PMS, is however, unclear.
+is possible that there is more than one cause for PMS but studies have

 ![]() |